Europe stocks' tentative recovery rally fizzles out

 Feb 11 Major U.S. retailers Sears and Kmart this week removed 31 Trump Home items from their online product offerings to focus on more profitable items, a spokesman said on Saturday.

-PARIS Aug 12 European stocks fell early on Friday, halting a tentative recovery rally in the previous session, as a short-selling ban on financial shares by France, Italy, Spain and Belgium failed to spark a bounce in the sector.
+PARIS Aug 12 European stocks fell early on Friday, halting a tentative recovery rally in the previous session, as a short-selling ban on financial shares by France, Italy, Spain and Belgium failed to shore up the sector.

 Ion-Marc Valahu, who helps run Geneva-based fund management firm ClairInvest, said the short-selling ban might not have that much of an impact in the long term.